Flinsch/flangee77/docs/personal-intention.md

 Since I was a young teenager, I've always wanted to be a video game developer.
 Unfortunately, I never managed to turn that into a career.
-However, maybe that's for the best, because I think the day-to-day of video game development, with its economic pressures, can be pretty tough.
+But perhaps that's for the best, because I think the daily grind of video game development, with its economic pressures, release dates, and occasional &ldquo;crunch times&rdquo;, can be quite tough.
 What I have managed to do, though, is become a professional software developer in general.
 Video game development has since remained one of my hobbies.
 And since it's not a professional thing, it stays a hobby, one that I can enjoy with all the facets that interest me, and without the aspects that I don't feel like doing anyway.